edudscrc/arch-linux-installation-guide/README.md

 </pre>
 </dd></dl>

-9. Install AMD and vulkan drivers:
+9. Install AMD and vulkan drivers (only needed for AMD, idk about nvidia/intel):

 <dl><dd>
 <pre>